ashutoshmjain/gita/src/how.md

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
 Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.
 Work done under influence of desires - to seek preferred outcomes - skews the effort involved.

 Working without desires is hard, for example the open source movement of our time. `Gita`, however, goes a step further.
-It advocates to stay put in `Nishkaam Yazna` even in the face of adversity.
-Prime example is `Arjuna` - a warrior par excellence.
+It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
+Prime example is `Arjuna` - a warrior par excellence but trapped in `Moha`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

 The translation is followed by essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.